Hearing Loss (cont.)

-- If hearing loss is sudden, it may be from trauma or a problem with blood circulation.
+- If hearing loss is sudden, it may be from trauma, acute inflammation, or a problem with blood circulation.
 A gradual onset is suggestive of other causes such as aging or a tumor.

 - If you also have other associated neurological problems, such as tinnitus (ringing in the ears) or vertigo (spinning sensation), it may indicate a problem with the nerves in the ear or brain.

 - Hearing loss may be unilateral (only 1 ear) or bilateral (both ears).
 Unilateral hearing loss is most often associated with conductive causes, trauma, and acoustic neuromas.

 - Pain in the ear is associated with ear infections, trauma, and obstruction in the canal.
 Ear infections may also cause a fever.

 Ear infections are one of the most common infection in children.
 Environmental and anatomy problems occur and some children are prone to multiple ear infections...learn more >>

 Earache is pain in the ear.
 An earache can be caused by infections or fungus.
 There are types of ear infections to include otitis externa, otitis externa (swimm...learn more >>

 Earwax, or cerumen, is a substance produced by the glands in the outer ear.
 Earwax has a purpose, and that is to trap dust and other small particles and prevent...learn more >>